 To generate the positron beam, a 4 GeV electron beam is directed at a tungsten target.
 The resulting positron beam is then captured by an AMD flux concentrator.
 Each positron bunch is injected into the damping ring every 10 ms, and two bunches are stored in the ring, resulting in a storage time of 20 ms for each bunch.
 An upgrade to increase the number of bunches in the ring to four would increase the storage time for each bunch to 40 ms.

-The DR system is expected to reduce the normalized emittance of the positron beam from 2500 mm-mrad to 166 mm-mrad (or 97 mm-mrad).
-(Warning! – Explain why there are two emittance numbers.)
+The DR system is expected to reduce the normalized emittance of the positron beam from 2500 mm-mrad to 166 mm-mrad with 20 ms storage.
+If the storage time is increased to 40 ms with four bunches in the ring, the extracted normalized emittance will be 97 mm-mrad.

 Parameters